Deus Ex: Mankind Divided Review (XBOX One)

 Deus Ex: Go

 You can also download a game on Android and iOS called Deus Ex: Go.
 It is along the same vein as Lara Croft: Go.
 It is a top down view of the Deus Ex universe and you play missions on your mobile.
-You can game some bonuses so that you can use them in the game.
-I cannot really comment on this as I have only seem sample gameplay online and I did not buy the game myself.
+You can get some bonuses so that you can use them in the game.
+I cannot really comment on this as I have only seen sample gameplay online and I did not buy the game myself.

 This is an add-on that comes with the game where you act like a hacker.
 It is linked to the game where you have to get some data fragments to obtain memories that can be played on a special machine.
 There is a mission where you have to do this exact thing to see what has happened in the game.
 I have only played it for a little bit and it seems pretty fun.
 You have time limits and you have to get the data and reach your checkpoint in order to win the part.
-Now that I finished the main game, I will probably play this for the next few weeks.

 The price is a little high.
 I bought my version for 79.99$ CAD.
 This is expensive for a retail game.
 So I can understand people not picking it up right away.
 However for 40$, it would be well worth it.

 The key thing is, is there replay value?
 The answer for me is yes.
 There are slightly different ways that the game can pan out depending on your choices.
 There are also more difficult settings which could be interesting.

 Between the story and gameplay, I would recommend this game.
 I know that it may not be everyone's cup of tea, as many people like the Call of Duty's and Battlefield multiplayer FPS (First Person Shooter) games.
 If you liked Human Revolution, then you will definitely like this game.

 Rating: 4.25 augmentations out of 5